DanHerman212/oud_treatment_outcome/README.md

  1) Analyze how predictions were made to identify risk signals in patients that lead to relapse.<br>
 2) Use predictions during treatment to assess risk signals for relapse and offer intervention to improve outcomes.

 I used publicly available dataset [CTN00-27](https://datashare.nida.nih.gov/study/nida-ctn-0027) to capture clinical data to feed into a machine learning algorithm.
-From this dataset, I captured clinical data for 1300 patients, who received treatment for 24 weeks.
-We monitored their medication doses, self reported drug use and urine toxicology results to predict treatment outcomes.
+From this dataset, I captured clinical data for 1300 patients at 8 different centers, who received treatment for Opioid Use Disorder.